aras-p/test_exr_htj2k_jxl/README.md

-# OpenEXR, HTJ2K and JPEG-XL comparison for lossless compression of half/float images
+# OpenEXR, HTJ2K, JPEG-XL et al. comparison for lossless compression of half/float images

 A quick test for various *lossless* compression modes of floating point images.
 Traditionally OpenEXR has been the go-to format for that; here I compare several existing lossless compression